 One of the best day trips from Boston is one to the City of Providence.
 It is the capital and largest city of Rhode Island.
 From Boston, it is easy to get to Providence, as the journey by train only takes about 35 minutes.

 What’s great about Providence is that it feels a lot like a small town, but at the same time it actually is a large city.
 Furthermore, there are many things to do in Providence.
 One of the best things you can do here is going to the RISD Museum.
-You find here a variety of artworks, ranging from textiles to sculptures to paintings, and coming from all parts of the world.
+You find here a variety of artworks.
+These range from textiles to sculptures to paintings and coming from all parts of the world.